Cell biomechanics

-Cell biomechanics a branch of biomechanics that involves single molecules, molecular interactions, or cells as the system of interest.
+Cell biomechanics is a branch of biomechanics that involves single molecules, molecular interactions, or cells as the system of interest.
 Cells generate and maintain mechanical forces within their environment as a part of their physiology.
 Cell biomechanics deals with how mRNA, protein production, and gene expression is affected by said environment and with mechanical properties of isolated molecules or interaction of proteins that make up molecular motors.

 It is known that minor alterations in mechanical properties of cells can be an indicator of an infected cell.
 By studying these mechanical properties, greater insight will be gained in regards to disease.
 Thus, the goal of understanding cell biomechanics is to combine theoretical, experimental, and computational approaches to construct a realistic description of cell mechanical behaviors to provide new insights on the role of mechanics in disease.